brunoherbelin/vimix/docs/index.md

-# vimix
-Live Video Mixing

-vimix performs graphical mixing and blending of several movie clips and computer generated graphics, with image processing effects in real-time.
+vimix performs **graphical mixing and blending** of several movie clips and computer generated graphics, with image processing effects in real-time.

 Its intuitive and hands-on user interface gives direct control on image opacity and